 Typically, there are three reasons to need a delicious grown up soft option at any event;

 Firstly: For those who, for whatever reason, are not drinking alcohol on your big day.
 Whether they are the designated drivers needing something refreshing, or pregnant and just bored of water, elderflower and juice.

-Secondly: The day is a long one, boozy drinks on tap can get to anyone and having a soft option throughout the day enables your guests to switch easily between hard and soft, as an when the quality of their conversation starts to flow, or take a turn for the worse.
+Secondly: The day is a long one.
+Boozy drinks on tap can get to anyone and having a soft option enables your guests to switch easily between hard and soft.

-Thirdly; for younger guests and non-drinkers it isn’t much fun to watch their neighbour supping on sparkling flutes, delicious cocktails and a full bodied wine, whilst being able to choose from only juice or water.
+Thirdly: for younger guests and non-drinkers it isn’t much fun to watch their neighbour sipping on sparkling flutes, delicious cocktails and a full bodied wine, whilst being able to choose from only juice or water.

 Peach, ginger & chai

 A glorious art deco, peach sunset adorns the front of this slim can, evoking memories of holiday evenings abroad by the sea, complete with obligatory palm trees.
 It’s nickname or the destination that it is supposed to take you to, is ‘holiday romance’.
 Upon supping, it evokes memories of ‘furtive glances, the heat of the moment and sandy beaches’.

 The peach notes come through straight away, with the tickle of ginger coming shortly after at the back of the throat and even up into the nose.
 The chia tea flavours are subtle but add a base note to this refreshing drink.
 When served with lime, as recommended, the citrus adds a new top note taking the refreshment and pallet cleanse to new heights.